 Description

-The roofs of the main L-plan range are exposed, some with torching, and have roughly sawn collared trusses; the hammels with king-post trusses.
-The stable has a loose-box in the NW corner; with boarded sides and doorway across the angle, each surmounted by a railed grille.
-The barn retains line shafting along the rear (N) wall; with 4 drive belt wheels.
-The agricultural workers quarters have quarry-tiled floors and the remains of simple fireplaces.
+The roofs of the main L-shaped range are exposed, with some having decorative roof timbers ("torching"), and include roughly sawn collared trusses.
+The hammels have king-post trusses.
+The stable has a loose box in the northwest corner, with boarded sides and a doorway across the corner, surmounted by a railed grille.
+The barn retains remnants of line shafting along the rear (north) wall, including four drive belt wheels.
+The agricultural workers' quarters have quarry-tiled floors and the remains of simple fireplaces.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.